 Marinate the slices of beef with light soy sauce, some cooking oil, and some cornstarch for about 10 to 15 minutes.
-The light soy sauce adds some flavor to the beef, and cornstarch will protect the beef from burning too quickly by the direct heat from the pan.
+The light soy sauce adds flavor to the beef, and cornstarch will protect the beef from burning too quickly by the direct heat from the pan.

 4. Cut the broccoli into florets

 Cut the broccoli into florets.
-You may want to half the large florets so that they will not be too big compared to the beef.
+You may want to half the large florets so they will not be too big compared to the beef.

 However, if the broccoli is fresh, you can skip the blanching process and proceed to stir-frying.